Taywee/args/README.md

 and updates wherever you feel like contributing code.

 The API documentation can be found at https://taywee.github.io/args

+I'd also host the documentation at gitgud.io, but they don't offer pages at the moment.

 There are also somewhat extensive examples below.